phossa/phossa-event/README.md

 # Introduction
 Phossa is a lightweight PHP framework.
-Phossa-event is the event package of this framework.
+Phossa-event is the event management package of this framework.

 # Features
 - Support PHP 5.4.